Email forwarding is a quick and easy way to share an email with friends, family and co-workers

-Even marketing teams forward emails to their team members as a part of the email review process, before an email is sent.
+Some email marketing teams even forward emails to their team members as a part of the email review process before sending.

-It’s common knowledge that email clients all render email differently.
+Email clients all render email differently.
 When a subscriber forwards an email, some email clients make changes to the code of the forwarded message.
-This can include stripping out certain HTML elements, wrapping your email in a blockquote, or inserting additional classes to your code—all of which can break your design and make the email less functional for the recipient of the forwarded email.
+This may include:

 Here’s an example of a button that breaks when the email is forwarded: